-- The rights to receive cash flows from the asset have expired, or - The Company has transferred substantially all the risks and rewards of the asset iv.
-Impairment of financial assets
+- The rights to receive cash flows from the asset have expired, or - The Company has transferred substantially all the risks and rewards of the asset

-In accordance with Ind-AS 109, the Company applies expected credit loss (ECL) model for measurement and
+In accordance with Ind-AS 109, the Company applies Expected Credit Loss (ECL) model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure:

-- recognition of impairment loss on the following financial assets and credit risk exposure: - Financial assets that are debt instruments, and are measured at amortised cost e.g., loans, debt securities, deposits, trade receivables and bank balance

-The Company follows 'simplified approach' for recognition of impairment loss allowance on Trade receivables.
+- Financial assets that are debt instruments, and are measured at amortised cost e.g., loans, debt securities, deposits, trade receivables and bank balance. - The Company follows 'simplified approach' for recognition of impairment loss allowance on Trade receivables.